Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Introduction

-In the case that $\Irr{\lam}\in \KL_k$ is an admissible representation with highest weight $\lam$ its character is given by the Weyl-Kac type character formula \cite{KacWak88}, and therefore the character of $\BRS{0}{\Irr{\lam}}$ is computable \cite{FKW92,KacRoaWak03} by the vanishing of the BRST cohomology and the Euler-Poincar\'{e} principle.
-If $\Irr{\lam}$ is degenerate, or equivalently \cite{FKW92} $H_{f_{\pri}}^{\semiinf+0}(\Irr{\lam})=0$, then (\ref{eq:ker-2}) proves the Feigin-Frenkel conjecture which says $X_{\Irr{\lam}}\subset \Nil$.
-Furthermore, by (\ref{eq:how-to-determine-the-variety}), we see that the variety $X_{\Irr{\lam}}$ can be determined by knowing for which nilpotent $f$ the cohomology $\BRS{0}{\Irr{\lam}}$ is zero.
+Now on the contrary to the cases of associated varieties of primitive ideals of $U(\fing)$, the variety $X_M$ need not be contained in the nullcone $\Nil$.
+Nevertheless it was conjectured by Feigin and Frenkel that this is the case for $G$-integrable {\em admissible} representation of $\affg$.
+We prove the conjecture of Feigin and Frenkel by reducing to the $\mf{sl}_2$-cases (which is known by Feigin and Malikov \cite{FeiMal97}) using the fact \cite{A-BGG} that admissibility is preserved under the {\em semi-infinite restriction} (Theorem \ref{Th:Conj:Feigin-Frenkel}).

-If $\fing$ is simply-laced then all the $G$-integrable admissible representations are {\em principal admissible} \cite{KacWak89}.
-If $\fing$ is not simply-laced then there are \cite{KacWak08} also non-principal $G$-integrable admissible representations.
-In the principal admissible cases, i.e., if $\Irr{\lam}\in \KL_k$ is a degenerate principal admissible representation of level $k$, then we show that
+The character of an admissible representation is given by the Weyl-Kac type character formula \cite{KacWak88}, and therefore the character of $\BRS{0}{\Irr{\lam}}$ is computable \cite{FKW92,KacRoaWak03} by the vanishing of the BRST cohomology and the Euler-Poincar\'{e} principle.
+Hence from the Feigin-Frenkel conjecture and (\ref{eq:how-to-determine-the-variety}) we see that the associated variety of an $G$-integrable admissible representation $\Irr{\lam}$ can be determined by knowing for which nilpotent $f$ the cohomology $\BRS{0}{\Irr{\lam}}$ is nonzero.
+As a result we have obtained the following description of $X_{\Irr{\lam}}$: Let $k$ be an admissible rational number with denominator $u$.
+Then for a $G$-integrable irreducible admissible representation $\Irr{\lam}$ we have